 Sometimes heating or cooling systems can behave strangely.
 For instance, you may notice your system is always on, it won’t turn on, it turns off and on repeatedly, or it makes strange noises.
 If so, there may be a power issue.
-In some cases, you may need to install a C wire (also called a common wire) to help deliver consistent power to your thermostat.
+In some cases, you may need to install a C wire (also called a common wire) or the Nest Power Connector to help deliver consistent power to your thermostat.

 There are a number of other reasons why your heating and cooling system might be doing something unexpected.

-- Your system makes strange noises: chattering, stuttering, clicking or thumping ‒ this can happen if your system turns on and off rapidly
+- Your system is making strange noises: chattering, stuttering, clicking or thumping ‒ this can be caused by your system turning on and off rapidly

 - Heating or cooling is always on, and won’t turn off